Hanksville, Utah Badlands & Sculpted Desert Photography Workshop

 Workshop details

-This workshop is open to photographers ranging from developing to advanced.
-Prior desert or night sky experience is not required, but you should be comfortable operating your camera in manual mode and working with a tripod.
+- This workshop is open to photographers ranging from developing to advanced.
+Prior desert experience is not required, but you should be comfortable operating your camera in manual mode and working with a tripod.
 Developing photographers will focus on strengthening exposure control, choosing focal length intentionally, and learning how to simplify complex desert scenes.
 More experienced photographers can concentrate on managing dynamic range at sunrise, refining long-lens compositions, and making deliberate decisions in changing light.
 Instruction adapts to your background and goals rather than following a fixed curriculum.

-Effort ranges from light to moderate.
+- Effort ranges from light to moderate.
 Most locations are accessed from roads or short walks, but footing is uneven and varies by site.
 Expect soft clay soil, loose rock, shallow gullies, and low ridgelines.
 One location involves a mostly level walk of roughly one mile each way.
 After even light rain, bentonite terrain can become slick and unstable.
 Steady footing and basic mobility are important for navigating the landscape confidently.

-Spring conditions in the Hanksville area vary.
+- Spring conditions in the Hanksville area vary.
 Mornings and evenings are often cool, while mid-day temperatures can feel warm in direct sun.
 Wind is common in exposed locations such as Moonscape Overlook and Factory Butte.
 Although rain is infrequent, even light moisture can make bentonite terrain slick and difficult to walk on.
 Layered clothing, sun protection, and a wind-resistant outer layer are strongly recommended.

 Getting to the workshop